steve-ad-s/crypto-dictionary/candlesticks/UpsideTasukiGap.md

 ![[Tasuki Gap (Upside & Downside).png]]

-The Upside Tasuki Gap is a three-candle bullish continuation pattern.
-It indicates that the current uptrend is likely to continue after a brief pause for profit-taking.
+The Upside Tasuki Gap is a three-candle bullish continuation pattern that appears in an uptrend.

+## Relevance & Type

+- **Relevance:** Secondary & Nuanced
+- **Type:** Gap / Triple-Candle Bullish Continuation

 ## Logical Behavior

-This pattern shows the strength of an ongoing trend and how minor pullbacks are used as buying opportunities.
+This pattern tells a story of a trend that is pausing but still has strength.

 1.  **First Candle (Bullish):** A long white/green candle appears in a clear uptrend.
 2.  **Second Candle (Bullish Gap):** Another white/green candle that gaps up from the first, showing a continuation of the strong buying pressure.